web3privacy/docs/src/content/docs/membership/org-benefits.md

 - group for company members
 - access to special members-only events

-## Other benefits

-### Job advertisements

-We are happy to help all members find capable staff through the media channels we have:
-* Job offer listing on our website (all tiers)
-* Job offer listing in our [Week in the Privacy](/news/week-in-the-privacy) newsletter (limited, only Tier I + II)
-* Posting your job offer on our X/Twitter feed (limited, only Tier I + II)

-# Tiers

-- Membership fee: 7K - 70K EUR / year (depends on tier)

-- Non-profit membership fee: 3K EUR / year

-For Tier breakdown and details please contact [PG](https://twitter.com/PG_CDG_) or [Mykola](https://t.me/Svyaznoy911)

 \* Note: If you give us a donation, you are automatically entitled to a subscription discount equal to the amount you donate.